 Since you are trying to foresee what is going to happen in the future, whether it’s a minute from now or a year from now, active investments come with a higher level of market assessment to evaluate the best position to take at any given time.
 So, for example, what investment vehicle to purchase, how long to hold a position, and whether to take a bullish or bearish stance.

 Pros and Cons of an Active Style of Investing

 Because active investors buy and sell investment vehicles, such as stocks, currencies, options, and futures, intending to close the position within a comparatively short time frame.
 They can capture short-term gains that long-term or passive investors cannot capture.
-And thanks to companies like SoFi Invest, active investors can now trade without paying hefty commissions when opening or closing positions.
+And thanks to companies like SoFi, active investors can now trade without paying hefty commissions when opening or closing positions.

 But this more significant profit potential also comes with a higher risk of capital loss.
 Since you are constantly changing your market bias, you could buy when you’re supposed to be selling and sell when you’re supposed to be buying.

 Passive investing, also known as long-term or index-style investing, is buying and holding stocks, bonds, or any other investment vehicle for an extended period.
 Investors typically go for indexed mutual funds and exchange-traded funds that track broader markets whenever they are building a passive-style portfolio.

 Pros and Cons of a Passive Style of Investing

 Passive investing entails fewer trades or buy/sell orders, which means lower transactional fees.
 Since you buy baskets of stocks or bonds, you also save on financial services as there is no need to analyze specific securities.
 Another pro of passive investing is tax efficiency.
 A buy-and-hold approach means that you do not need to worry about incurring hefty annual capital gains taxes.